digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/data-sources/databricks.md

 ## Querying Databricks

-- To perform queries on Databricks in ToolJet, click the **+ Add** button in the query manager located at the bottom panel of the editor.
+- To perform queries on Databricks in JumpStart, click the **+ Add** button in the query manager located at the bottom panel of the editor.
 -  Select the previously configured Databricks datasource.
 -  In the second Data Source dropdown, select **SQL mode** as the query type.
-ToolJet currently supports only SQL mode for Databricks interactions.
+JumpStart currently supports only SQL mode for Databricks interactions.
 - Selecting SQL mode will open a dedicated SQL editor where you can write your SQL queries.
 - After writing the query, click the **Run** button to execute the query.